arall/myTasteRecruitmentPhpTest/README.md

 If you have any questions or doubts about the test, or if you have finished the test, please contact us at cv@mytaste.com

 # Environment Setup
 The following instructions are our proposal for setting up a testing environment in less than 10 minutes.
 This will allow you to start with the technical test right away.

-This setup will end up with a project that should contain your implementation.
-Note that we have prepared a simple __Silex__ framework setup.
-We have chosen this framework for the sake of simplicity, but if you prefer to use a different one, please feel free to do so.

 The steps you should follow are: